guptakartik0235/AI_Practical/README.md

 **Results** - The results displays us Image whose path we added in the code.<br />
 __The Image Below Shows the result to the code__<br />
 ![Lambo](https://user-images.githubusercontent.com/81790487/114567451-e2d89300-9c90-11eb-995a-0522d90ee4e4.jpg)
+Note:- You can add any Image of your choice by just adding its path or you can use the same Image & download it from [here]()

 ***